ikki2530/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-10-no_more_js deletes all regular files with .js extension that are present in the current directory and all its subfolders 11-directories counts the number of directories and sub-directories in the current directory. (including hidden directories), 12-newest_files displays the 10 newest files in the current directory, 13-unique  takes a list of words as input and prints only words that appear exactly once
+10-no_more_js deletes all regular files with .js extension that are present in the current directory and all its subfolders 11-directories counts the number of directories and sub-directories in the current directory. (including hidden directories), 12-newest_files displays the 10 newest files in the current directory, 13-unique  takes a list of words as input and prints only words that appear exactly once, 14-findthatword displays lines containing the pattern root from the file /etc/passwd